MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 ### Custom numeric format characters

-The following table identifies characters you can use to create custom numeric formats.
+The following custom numeric format characters can be specified in the **format_string** argument:

 |Character|Description|
 |:-----|:-----|